 Despite this, it is worth noting that they do have something of a point.
-In a world where developers are letting you have a seat around the negotiation table, guaranteeing your participation in the league and promising you a fixed percentage of revenue returns, why the fuck would you invest in Counter-Strike in that landscape?
+In a world where developers are letting you have a seat around the negotiation table, guaranteeing your participation in the league and promising you a fixed percentage of revenue returns, why on earth would you invest in Counter-Strike in that landscape?
 As the game continues to grow the costs for running a team have snowballed way faster than the scene should have ever allowed for.
 Player salaries are among the highest in any esport, yet no top tier organisation takes a cut from prize money or player/team streaming revenue.
 The circuit is filled with events, one every other weekend and some don’t cover travel or hotels for players.
 Team houses still seem to be vaguely popular despite no-one realising they are a cost-cutting measure rather than a luxury.
 Add to this the claim, exaggerated but containing some truth, that sponsors don’t want to be associated with a game that is about shooting terrorists trying to plant bombs and you can see why this new breed of owner would rather throw money into the stillborn Apex Legends.

 I think all this is why my views changed.
 Not because I personally think that there is no way to successfully have a profitable Counter-Strike team without an exclusivity/franchise-style league in the space.
 It’s that I acknowledge that it in its current state it is so difficult the average esports owner would simply not care to try when there are a plethora of easier options out there.
 I’ve written before about how tier two North American organisations pulling out of CS is no big deal.
 Good riddance to them in fact.
 Unfortunately, the trend wasn’t stopping with the incompetent failures and was instead starting to spread further up.
 What scene would we have without these brands having teams?
 Even worse, what if they simply all agreed to never pay a player the type of salary they are used to again, electing instead to field lower-tier talent that was more cost-effective just to hit sponsor commitments?

 That was what happened in the aftermath of CGS by the way.
-And yeah, it’s fucking tedious to have to mention that clusterfuck again but it is worth noting what happened in the aftermath.
+And yeah, it’s bloody tedious to have to mention that clown fiesta again but it is worth noting what happened in the aftermath.
 Players that suddenly had living salaries pulled away from them didn’t want to play for peanuts or free anymore.
 Many quit and got real jobs.
-Today many would just fall into streaming, something that wasn't an option then.
+Today many would just fall into streaming, something that wasn’t an option then.
 Some have already made life-changing amounts of money and simply could sit back and let their financial portfolio do the rest.
 It’d be a catastrophic reality and fans would stop watching competitive matches in droves.
 This, and I think only this, is the single way I could ever envision competitive Counter-Strike “dying” in the esports sense of the word.

 When you look at it through this lens the two new leagues as they are might achieve something greater than they ever intended.
 While I have no doubt it was the secret desire of both parties to beat the other into submission, instead we have ended with two very disparate projects.
 The ESL Pro League will serve the net positive of letting these aforementioned owners the languid security they crave, encouraging them to stick around for longer than they might have without it.
 Flashpoint has created a financial framework for many of the newer and less competitive teams, giving them a space to grow and profit without being wailed upon by the big boys week in and week out.
 Remember, these types of teams were the first to throw in the towel when constant defeats saw them fail to build fanbases.
 Think of it like the newly relaunched XFL co-existing alongside the NFL.
 It couldn’t and didn’t work in 2001.
 So far the signs are positive it will work now.